spack/spack/lib/spack/docs/basic_usage.rst

    spack uninstall mpich

-If there are other installed packages depend on the package to be uninstalled, spack will issue a warning.
+If there are still installed packages that depend on the package to be uninstalled, spack will issue a warning.
 In general, it is safer to remove dependent packages *before* removing their dependencies.
 Not doing so risks breaking packages on your system.
 To remove a package